Should the AMT replace the regular income tax?

 Lower rates on a broader base?

 The notion that the AMT taxes a broader income base at a lower rate than the regular income tax is not true for most AMT payers.
-In 2015, about 77 percent of households on the AMT actually face a higher effective marginal tax rate than they would if they were on the regular income tax (table 2).
+In 2017, about 78 percent of households on the AMT face a higher effective marginal tax rate than they would if they were on the regular income tax (table 1).

 Simpler and fairer?

 Making the AMT the only income tax would certainly reduce the hassle involved in calculating taxes twice.
 But the AMT as a stand-alone tax would still retain much of the complexity of the current regular tax system, particularly with respect to the definition and treatment of business and capital income.